-The host city of Grenoble took for instance an active role throughout the whole event and shared relevant initiatives in the field of awareness raising, participatory democracy and civil society engagement.
-Valencia and Barcelona presented very innovative practices in the field of human rights guarantee - the former referring to a local plan to foster conviviality and non-discrimination; the later having implemented various mechanisms that favour naturalization processes and intend to protect migrant residents from being suddenly deported due to irregular status.
+The host city of Grenoble took an active role throughout the event and shared relevant initiatives in the field of awareness raising, participatory democracy and civil society engagement.
+Valencia and Barcelona presented innovative practices in the field of human rights guarantee - the former a local plan to foster conviviality and non-discrimination; the later having implemented various mechanisms that favour naturalization processes and protect migrant residents from deportation.